vacanza/holidays/docs/examples.md

 ## Creating custom holidays (or augmenting existing ones with private ones)

 Sometimes we may not be able to use the official federal statutory holiday list in our code.
-Let\'s pretend we work for a company that does not include New Year\'s Day as a statutory holiday but does include
-\"Ninja Turtle Day\" on July 13th.
-We can create a new class that inherits the US (please note the base class import path) and the only method we need to override is `_populate`{.interpreted-text role="py:meth"}:
+Let's pretend we work for a company that does not include New Year's Day as a statutory holiday but does include "Ninja Turtle Day" on July 13th.
+We can create a new class that inherits the US (please note the base class import path) and the only method we need to override is `_populate`:

 ``` python
 >>> from holidays.countries import US